 Prospective candidates must have completed an ACGME-accredited residency in clinical pathology, combined anatomic/clinical pathology, internal medicine, pediatrics or anesthesia.
-They must be board eligible or board certified their residency specialty, They be eligible for a “Physician In Training” (PIT) license to practice in Texas by the beginning of the Fellowship Program.
+They must be board eligible or board certified in their residency specialty.
+They must be eligible for a “Physician In Training” (PIT) license to practice in Texas by the beginning of the Fellowship Program.
 At this time we do not accept H1B visas.

 - Financial support to attend conferences